If you are interested in earning an income with your chickens and other fowl, check this out: Chicken Rich

 The Humidity for Hatching Turkey Eggs

-As with any hatch, the humidity is very important.
+As with any hatch, humidity is very important.

 On the 25th day of incubation, the water loss for turkey eggs should be around 10-12%.
 This will play out to be a humidity of about 55% until hatching.
 When hatching begins the humidity needs to go up to 80%.

-When a chick is hatching, it’s hard work, they will need oxygen to breath as they wrestle out of their shell, and more moisture to not get stuck in the membrane of their shell.
-A chick that gets dry during hatching will struggle, get stuck and possibly die.
+When a chick is hatching, it’s hard work, they will need oxygen to breathe as they wrestle out of their shell, and more moisture to not get stuck in the membrane of their shell.
+A chick that gets dry during hatching will struggle, get stuck, and possibly die.

 So, as you can see, humidity is very important.

-If you notice that the air cell isn’t growing like it should in the picture above do either of these two things:
+If you notice that the air cell isn’t growing as it should in the picture above do either of these two things:

 - Add water when the air cells are getting too big too fast